 Alliance AutoGas’ president, Stuart Weidie, said, “We are pleased to differentiate Alliance AutoGas in the alternative fuel market as hybrid friendly.
 This vehicle is a precursor of many to come in the Ford family, and our company is committed to staying ahead of vehicle technology.
 We want to provide autogas users with the best possible resources for reducing emissions and costs on the market.”

 Alliance AutoGas (www.allianceautogas.com) is an international network providing a comprehensive propane autogas solution to medium and heavy-duty fleets.
 AAG is managed by its parent company, Blossman Gas, Inc., Ocean Springs, Miss.
 AAG comprises more than 120 independent propane marketers and authorized conversion centers throughout North America.
-Its partners work to provide propane and propane autogas for vehicle fleets and lawn care companies throughout North America.
+Its partners work to provide propane and propane autogas for vehicle fleets and lawn care companies or a landscaping contractor throughout North America.
 The partners are also engaged in offering EPA certified small-engine systems through a division called Alliance Small Engines.

 PICTURED: Hybrid Ford Fusion.
 Photo courtesy of Alliance AutoGas.